 APO COE on Business Excellence

-In 2009, SPRING Singapore was designated by the APO as its center of excellence (COE) on business excellence (BE).
+In 2009, Enterprise Singapore (formerly SPRING Singapore) was designated by the APO as its center of excellence (COE) on business excellence (BE).
 This has enhanced synergy among APO member economies in their BE efforts.

 - Individual-Country Projects

 - Assist in developing and strengthening BE and quality award initiatives of APO members

 Share expertise and international recognition to provide greater value to APO members

 - Facilitate best practice sharing and publicize the profiles of leading organizations participating in national BE or quality award programs in the region internationally